Chicago Nursing Home Abuse Lawyer

 - Negotiate with all parties involved in order to secure any compensation your loved one is entitled to.

-What Kind Of Negligence Occurs In A Nursing Home?
+What Kind Of Negligence Occurs In a Chicago Nursing Home?

 Nursing negligence can take many forms.
 In some cases, there is a systemic problem that affects various aspects of a nursing home’s operation.
 Other times, negligence occurs at the hands of a single employee.

 - Neglect.
 There are times when the basic necessities of a nursing home employee are neglected.
 This can include neglect of the following: food, water, shelter, medical care, basic hygiene, regular exercise, and more.
-Failure to provide these basic necessities is considered neglect and a form of nursing home abuse.
+Failure to provide these basic necessities is considered neglect and a form of elder abuse.

 - Physical abuse.
 The physical abuse of a nursing home resident is abhorrent and takes many forms.
 This can include pushing, punching, slapping, grabbing, kicking, and excessive force when moving a resident from place to place.